workhorsy/dlang_web_framework/README.md

 # TODO:

-* Add client side D that talks to server side D
 * pure D client side template, or template language? look at other frameworks.

 * Make sending files not allocate
 * Make sending files stream large files
-* replace char[] with string and remove unneeded casting from/to string/char[]
 * add unit tests
-* add client side D using wasm https://wiki.dlang.org/Generating_WebAssembly_with_LDC
 * make it work with fastcgi and socket server
 * sessions via shared memory
 * Recompile in browser via ldc built with wasm?